Q: Where and when is HEFF 2019?

 Q: Are there discounts for carers

-A: We offer a free ticket to the registered carer of a disabled person, who is in receipt of carers allowance, Please provide evidence before booking and we will send a link for you to book the carer’s ticket.
+A: We offer a free ticket to the registered carer of a disabled person, who is in receipt of carers allowance and would otherwise not attend the festival.
+A parent who would otherwise attend the festival is eligible if they are on the high rate of DLA.
+Please contact us to provide evidence before booking and we will send a link for you to book the free ticket.

 Q: Can I be on the crew?